-Minco, through its wholly owned subsidiary Minco Ireland Limited, has entered into a joint venture with Boliden on PL 3373, contiguous to the west of PL 1440R.
-The licence, located approximately 10 km northwest of the Tara Mine, covers an area of approximately 30 km2 and constitutes the north-western quadrant of a contiguous block of ground currently being explored by Boliden alone.
+Minco, through its wholly owned subsidiary Minco Ireland Limited, has now earned a 50% interest in PL 3373 which is held in a joint venture with Boliden.
+The licence, contiguous to the west of PL 1440R, is located approximately 10 km northwest of the Tara Mine and is bounded to the south by ground currently being explored by Boliden.

-Under terms of this agreement, Minco can earn a 75% interest through expenditure of $\[\in \] 250,000,$ in staged programmes, by March 1, 2024.
-At December 31, 2020 Minco had incurred cumulative expenditure of $\[\in \] 120,000$ and earned a 25% joint venture interest in the licence.
-Boliden has the right of off-take to purchase or toll-process all ore that may be produced from the licence area.
+Under terms of this agreement, Minco can earn a 75% interest through expenditure of €250,000 in staged programmes, by March 1, 2024.
+At 31 December 2021 Minco had incurred cumulative expenditure of €189,538, and earned a 50% joint venture interest in the licence.
+Boliden has the right of off-take to purchase or toll process all ore that may be produced from the licence area.

-Historic exploration on PL 3373 has focused on the search for zinc-lead mineralization within the same rocks that host the ore at the Tara Mine.
-Four structurally defined untested drill targets have been identified.
-The four drill target areas are located eight to fifteen kilometres west of the Tara Mine, at estimated depths of 550 to 800 m below surface.
+The attraction of this licence is that historic exploration has established the presence of the same rocks as those that host the ore at the Tara Mine, but at a depth where they are untested.
+Review of the historic data has identified four structural - stratigraphic targets warranting drill test.
+The target areas are located eight to fifteen kilometres west of the Tara Mine, at estimated depths of 550 to 800 m below surface.